cashtokens/cashtokens/readme.md

 This construction reveals additional consensus strategies for decentralized organizations:

 - **Vote-dependent, post-vote token categories** – covenants which rely on absolute consensus – like certain sidechain bridges (which, e.g. must come to a consensus on an aggregate withdrawal transaction per withdrawal period and then penalize or confiscate dishonest shares) – can issue different categories of post-vote tokens based on the vote cast.
 This allows for transfer and trading of post-vote tokens even before the voting period ends.
 When different voting outcomes impact the value of voting tokens (after the voting period ends), such differences will **immediately appear in market prices of post-vote tokens**.
-This observation presents many further consensus strategies employing hedging, prediction markets, and synthetic assets.
+This observation presents further consensus strategies employing hedging, prediction markets, synthetic assets, etc.
 - **Covenant spin-offs** – in cases where a covenant-based organization plans a spin-off (e.g. a significant sidechain fork), covenant participants can be allowed to select between receiving shares in the new covenant or receiving an alternative compensation (e.g. a one-time BCH payout or additional shares in the non-forking covenant).

 #### Sealed Voting

 **"Sealed" voting** – in which the contents of votes are unknown until after all votes are cast – is immediately possible with this proposal.

-Voting begins with a "ballot box" merkle tree, containing at least as many `0x00` leaves as outstanding shares.
-Voters submit "sealed votes" the hash of their vote and an additional length of random bytes (a [salt](<https://en.wikipedia.org/wiki/Salt_(cryptography)>)) concatenated with the amount of share-votes cast, proving that the their sealed vote has been contributed to an empty leaf in the ballot box (as demonstrated in [CashTokens v0](https://gist.github.com/bitjson/a440232cebba8f0b2b6b9aa5db1fdb37)).
-Once the voting period has ended, each participant can reverse the process: prove the contents of sealed votes within the tree by submitting the preimage, then accumulating results in another part of the covenant's state.
+Voting begins with a "ballot box" merkle tree, containing at least as many empty leaves as outstanding shares.
+Voters submit a **sealed vote**: a message containing 1) the number of share-votes cast and 2) a hash of their vote concatenated with a [salt](<https://en.wikipedia.org/wiki/Salt_(cryptography)>).
+Sealed votes are submitted by replacing an empty leaf in the ballot box (as demonstrated in [CashTokens v0](https://gist.github.com/bitjson/a440232cebba8f0b2b6b9aa5db1fdb37)).
+Once the voting period has ended, each participant can reverse the process: prove the contents of sealed votes within the tree by submitting the preimage, then aggregating results in another part of the covenant's state.

 This basic construction can be augmented for various use cases: